Raducanu overpowered in first-round exit

-Raducanu suffers heavy defeat in Sydney Tennis Classic first-round
+Emma Raducanu: Briton suffers heavy defeat in Sydney Tennis Classic first round

 Last updated on .From the section Tennis